 - Feed 2% of the horses body weight as hay reducing to 1.5% if not losing weight

-• Turn out horses only at safer times of the year – not during grass flushing times and overnight if no frost (as fructan content in grass is particularly high after frost).
+- Turn out horses only at safer times of the year i.e. not during grass flushing times and overnight if NO frost (as fructan content of grass is particularly high after frost)

 - If the horse is sound, exercise whenever possible even walking out in hand